tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/File-Service-Concepts.md

 ---
-title: Azure Files concepts (REST) - Azure Storage
+title: Azure Files concepts (REST API) - Azure Storage
 description: The Delete Container operation marks the specified container for deletion.
 The container and any blobs contained within it are later deleted during garbage collection.
 author: pemari-msft